What Is a Welding Respirator? (N95, P100, and PAPRs)

 When positive-pressure respirators combine with welding helmets, they are also called loose-fitting respirators that offer the following benefits:

 - Loose-fitting respirators remove the need for a fit test and are suitable for welders with beards.

-- They leave the area behind the welding helmet uncluttered.
+- They leave the area behind the helmet uncluttered.

-- As an added bonus, there are welding helmets with internal safety shields and external welding lenses.
-With them, after welding, you can lift the lenses and inspect the weld, grind it, and so on while the respirator keeps providing clean air.
+- As an added bonus, there are helmets with internal safety shields and external welding lenses.
+With them, after welding, you can lift the lenses and inspect the bead, grind it, and so on while the respirator keeps providing clean air.

-If a tight-fitting facepiece is more desirable than a welding helmet, you can use one that has the appropriate connector and connect it to the air hose.
+If a tight-fitting facepiece is preferred over a helmet, you can use one that has the appropriate connector and connect it to the air hose.

 Disadvantages of PAPR

 Powered respirators have the typical drawbacks of any high-tech system.

 - Powered respirators cost a lot of money, 20 to 40 times more than an elastomeric one.